milliFlow: Scene Flow Estimation on mmWave Radar Point Cloud for Human Motion Sensing: Conclusion

 \section{Conclusion}

-In this paper, we propose \textit{milliFlow}, a novel deep learning framework that estimates point-wise scene flow information to complement 3D mmWave radar point cloud, specifically tailored for human motion sensing scenarios.
-To address the challenges posed by the instability and sparsity of mmWave point clouds, our method utilizes multi-scale local features, which are enhanced with global features and temporal information.
-Additionally, we propose an automated labelling approach for network training to alleviate the need for costly manual labelling.
-Through extensive experiments conducted on our collected dataset, we demonstrate the superior performance of our proposed method, which is further validated through experiments on three downstream human sensing tasks.
-We believe that our proposed system can work as a reliable plug-in module in human motion sensing pipelines, offering rich motion features for downstream tasks and advancing the performance of mmWave radar-based human motion sensing systems to new heights.
+In this paper, we introduce \textit{milliFlow}, a deep learning framework designed to estimate scene flow for enhancing 3D mmWave radar point clouds in human motion sensing.
+Addressing mmWave's inherent instability and sparsity, \textit{milliFlow} integrates multi-scale local and global features with temporal data.
+We also develop an automated labeling method to reduce the need for costly manual annotation.
+Extensive testing on our dataset and three downstream tasks shows \textit{milliFlow}'s effectiveness, suggesting its potential as a valuable component in human motion sensing systems, significantly improving their performance.